AVENGER

 The COVID-19 pandemic demonstrated the tremendous potential of RNA vaccines that rely on lipid nanoparticles (LNPs), a drug delivery technology pioneered by UBC professor Dr. Pieter Cullis and UBC spin-off companies.
 Through AVENGER, Dr. Cullis and a team of CIEBH researchers will build on this legacy to establish Canada as a global leader in next-generation RNA LNP vaccines that promise to transform the health of Canadians and people around the world.

-Addressing social factors are key to the adoption of new vaccines, so the AVENGER team will collaborate with the Social Sciences and Humanities (SSH) Consortium to study issues such as vaccine hesitancy.
+Addressing social factors are key to the adoption of new vaccines, so the AVENGER team will collaborate with Bridge Research Consortium to study issues such as vaccine hesitancy.
 They will also leverage the Advanced Therapeutics Manufacturing Facility (ATMF) in BC, a new 25,000+ square foot biomanufacturing space to produce LNP RNA vaccines and other medicines.

 Project directors: